-The stimulation of mechanosensors by cutaneous vibrational massage was our main theory for how it might work as an analgesic.
+The stimulation of mechanosensors by cutaneous vibrational massage and how it might work as an analgesic was our main theory.
 Each patient received treatment using a specialized multimodal vibration therapy device made by Rezzimax® that has a transducer head that is tailored to the geometry of the face.

 The usage of Rezzimax® seems to reduce mean pain ratings over time, pointing to its effectiveness as a maintenance or preventative type of therapy.
-In the end, this study will contribute to the development and design of a randomized controlled trial that will further evaluate the effectiveness of the
+In the end, this study will contribute to the development and design of a larger randomized controlled trial that will further evaluate the effectiveness of the